HackYourFuture-CPH/node.js/week1/preparation.md

 - What is Node.js?

 ## Flipped classroom videos

+### Teacher Live Coding Videos - https://github.com/HackYourFuture-CPH/teacher-live-coding
 - [What happens when you open a webpage - Class 1](https://youtu.be/wdj2LrpKSdg)
 - [What is node js and how to use it - Class 1](https://youtu.be/gTa5R1PHIiY)
 - [Node js project structure - Class1](https://youtu.be/CUY20f-KBxE)
 - [Creating a simple Express webserver in Node js and creating your own modules - Class 1](https://youtu.be/R-dl4-VnZYA)

+## Extras

+### Tests

+Testing is an often used tool in software development to better ensure your code does what you want it to.
+Booting up a server locally and doing manual testing works to some extent, but this is not manageable or scalable as an application grows.

+To help you get accustomed to what testing looks like, each week's homework includes a set of tests to move you along in the exercises.
+This provides structure for you to better understand what you need to complete and to help you be sure that you are correctly completing the tasks.

+If in doubt, from the week's `homework` directory from which you are completing the exercises, run (after running `npm install`):

+`npm test`

+This will give you an idea of the tasks you need to complete.